 If you're reading this, I'm earning money in some way.
 I was compensated with money and/or product.
 Thanks for helping to feed my family.
 I also may have a financial interest in companies named.
 Please see our disclosure for more information.
 Also, any advice provided is for informational purposes only.
 I'm not an accountant, lawyer, doctor, fitness expert, or nutrition specialist.
 So, talk to a professional before acting on anything you read, watch, or listen to below.
 Get your own advice and do your own research.
 Email me at [email protected] with questions.

 Creating home-made brews can be a fun hobby that can grow into a professional career.
 But there are steps that need to be taken to legally establish your business and to give your drink the best chance at success.
 Knowing how you can start your own craft beer business goes beyond knowing how to brew, though.
 Make sure you have everything in order before you find a distributor.
+You can also check out Bar and Drink for more tips and ideas on how to brew beer.

 This is most important step that can make or break your brand.
 This is essentially how your business will self-advertise and catch the eye of potential customers.
 It’s definitely something that should be considered before filing the correct legal documents.